Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Information Gain-based Policy Optimization

 \subsection{Motivation}

-While outcome-based reinforcement learning has been effective in single-turn tasks, directly extending it to multi-turn agentic settings such as search agents faces critical limitations.
-In the standard GRPO framework (Eq.~\ref{eq:grpo}), each rollout $o_i$ receives a scalar reward $r_i$ computed from the final answer $\hat{a}_i$.
-For complex queries, however, it is often the case that all $G$ rollouts fail to produce the correct answer, resulting in uniformly zero rewards; conversely, for simple queries, all rollouts may produce the same correct answer, leading to the same issue.
-In these cases, the normalized group-relative advantages $\{\widehat{A}_i\}$ collapse to near zero, and the entire sample provides almost no learning signal.
-We refer to this phenomenon as \emph{advantage collapse}.
-Moreover, such outcome-only supervision lacks fine-grained credit assignment across turns.
-In multi-turn scenarios, later decisions critically depend on earlier ones: a tool call may be effective yet rendered useless by prior retrieval errors, or early reasoning may be correct but overshadowed by subsequent mistakes.
-Such dependencies are obscured under single outcome rewards, making it difficult for the policy to distinguish productive reasoning from uninformative or misleading turns.
+While outcome-based RL is effective in single-turn tasks, extending it to multi-turn agentic settings faces three critical limitations.
+First, standard GRPO leads to \emph{advantage collapse}.
+In the standard framework (Eq.~\ref{eq:grpo}), each rollout $o_i$ receives a scalar reward derived solely from the final answer.
+For complex (or trivial) queries, rollouts often yield identical outcomes (uniformly zero or one), causing group-relative advantages to vanish and providing no valid gradient signal.
+Second, outcome-only supervision \emph{lacks fine-grained credit assignment}.
+In multi-turn scenarios, later decisions strictly depend on earlier ones: a tool call may be conceptually correct but rendered useless by prior errors, or conversely, valid reasoning may be overshadowed by subsequent mistakes.
+Outcome rewards obscure these dependencies, failing to distinguish productive steps from invalid ones.
+Third, outcome reward sparsity results in \emph{poor sample efficiency}.
+By relying solely on a single terminal signal, the dense semantic information embedded in intermediate reasoning and tool interactions is wasted, necessitating significantly more samples to learn effective policies